EPS College Counseling Program

 - Students will receive their registration codes in a class meeting in the spring of their sophomore year.

-- Parents will receive their registration codes at the Information Night in September of their student’s junior year.
+- Parents will receive their registration codes in the fall of their student’s junior year.

-- Please contact Elizabeth Andersen who will send you an invitation from the SCOIR system.
+- Katie Yost will send you an invitation from the SCOIR system.

 - This email will be sent from automated@scoir and will likely end up in your junk folder.